NebeyouMusie/AI-Blog-Assistant/README.md

 # AI-Blog-Assistant

 ## Description
-- In this project I've built a streamlit web app that leverages the LLAMA3.1 LLM to create an AI-powered blog content assistant.
+- In this project I've built a streamlit web app that leverages the LLAMA3.1 LLM to create an AI-powered blog content.
 - The tool assists users in generating blog titles and content based on provided inputs.

 ![Competitive Ads Analysis App Image](./images/ai-blog-assistant-ui.png)